Can Realtor Fees Be Negotiated? Here’s What Homebuyers Need to Know

 Discount brokerages

-A low base rate from a discount brokerage can be a basic package that simply includes an MLS listing, but doesn’t include help with contract, negotiations, closing, or any other aspect of the deal.
+A low base rate from a discount brokerage can be a basic package that simply includes an MLS listing, but doesn’t include help with contracts, negotiations, closing, or any other aspect of the deal.

 As with anything — real estate and otherwise — you get what you pay for.